QuantGen/symDMatrix/cran-comments.md

 ## R CMD check results

-There were 0 errors, 1 warning, and 0 notes.
+There were 0 errors, 0 warning, and 0 notes.

-### WARNING: '::' or ':::' import not declared from: 'BEDMatrix'

-This package depends on the BGData package which depends on the BEDMatrix package.
-Therefore, the import should not need to be declared.

 ## revdep_check results